Kratosgado/aws_waf_lab/aws_waf_caf_assessment.md

 - **Database Tier (Reliability & Security):** The database is migrated to **Amazon RDS Multi-AZ** (e.g., PostgreSQL).
 This provides automatic failover (Reliability).
 Data is encrypted using **AWS KMS** (Security).
 The RDS Security Group only permits ingress traffic from the Web Tier.
 - **Deployment (Operational Excellence):** The entire infrastructure (VPC, ALB, ASG, RDS) is provisioned via **AWS CloudFormation** (Infrastructure as Code).
 A **CodePipeline** orchestrates automated deployment.
 - **Data Protection:** Automated backups are configured on RDS.

-This design is highly available, scales elastically, and uses managed services to reduce operational overhead.

 ---